+This Strawberry-Rhubarb Crumble for Two is divine, especially topped with a scoop or two of vanilla ice cream or frozen yogurt.
 Who doesn’t love a seasonal, fruity dessert that’s ready in under an hour?
-This Strawberry-Rhubarb Crumble for Two is divine, especially topped with a scoop or two of vanilla ice cream or yogurt.

-I was inspired to make this dessert after a visit with a high school friend who was in town recently.
+I was inspired to make this dessert after a visit with a high school friend a few years ago.
 It was so fun to catch up on the patio of a good restaurant on a beautiful day, sharing memories, a bunch of laughs, and of course, dessert!

 Strawberry-Rhubarb Crumble for Two is easy to put together and it makes a great dessert for just a couple of folks.
 If you’d like, you can easily double this recipe.
 I probably should have done just that, because I wanted more!